Skip to Main Content

 Library of Congress Subject Headings (LCSH)

 Take a few minutes to understand Library of Congress Subject Headings ( LCSH).
-LCSH are preferred terms applied by cataloging librarians (i.e., catalogers) to book records.
-Such terms communicate to researchers (you!) the subjects of books held by the library.
-Catalogers never make up a subject heading "on the fly" but instead choose from a list of terms already agreed upon by other librarians.
-LCSH are consistently applied so that a researcher can be confident of retrieving all (or mostly all) books held by the library on a particular topic.
+These are subject terms assigned by cataloging librarians to book "records" (or the information about a book in the catalog).
+Subject terms help the researcher understand what a book is about.
+Librarians never make up a subject "on the fly" but rather choose from a list of terms already agreed to by other librarians.
+LCSH are very consistently applied to book records.
+This means that a researcher can be confident of retrieving most books held by the library on a research topic by clicking on the hyperlinked subject term within the record.

 Example: A researcher needs to find books about second language acquisition or the process by which non-native speakers learn a new language (L2), for example an English speaker who wishes to learn Spanish.
 Relevant LCSH include: